tomdru/tomdru.ruhoh.com/posts/installing-a-xubuntu-virtual-machine-for-developers.md

 In Settings -> Storage, click Plus Sign button, Add CD/DVD device, Choose disk and locate the Xubuntu ISO in the Downloads folder.

+In Settings -> Network, choose Attached to: Bridged Adapter.

 Now ***Start*** your virtual machine.

 ### Install Xubuntu Desktop 12.04